 Did you know that talking multiple languages is good for you?
-Here are some insights of how it can benefit your brain!
+Here are some insights on how it can benefit your brain!

 Creative thinking and problem solving

 Research has shown that the more languages you speak, the better you react to new situations.
-Having various systems to communicate and understand the world, you will be rich in another culture and vision of the world, making you more open-minded and creative.
+Having various systems to communicate and understand the world, you will be rich in other cultures and visions of the world, making you more open-minded and creative.